 3. Newborn baby sleep tips: Does swaddling help?

 There is no evidence that swaddling helps babies sleep but it can comfort them, as the enclosed feeling reminds them of being cocooned in the womb.
+If you choose to swaddle your baby it is very important to follow guidelines to reduce the risk of SIDS.
+The Lullaby Trust provides information on safe sleep advice & swaddling.

 The AAP (American Academy of Pediatrics) notes1 that swaddling is safe for your baby but they must be placed on their back and you should stop swaddling them when they show signs that they can roll over.
 Learn how to safely swaddle your baby in our guide.